Out-Printer [[-Name] <String>] [-InputObject <PSObject>] [<CommonParameters>]

 The Out-Printer cmdlet sends output to the default printer or to an alternate printer, if one is specified.

-- Print the content of a help topic to the default printer:
+- This command prints the content of the about_Signing Help topic to the default printer:

 This example shows you how to print a file, even though Out-Printer does not have a Path parameter.

 The command uses the Get-Content cmdlet to get the contents of the Help topic.
 The path includes $pshome, a built-in variable that stores the installation directory for Windows PowerShell.
 A pipeline operator (|) passes the results to Out-Printer , which sends it to the default printer.

 - This command prints Hello, World to the Prt-6B Color printer on Server01:

 PS C:\> "Hello, World" | Out-Printer -Name "\\Server01\Prt-6B Color"